Oral Surgeon vs. Dentist: Key Differences

 - Suggest or advise dental crowns, bridges, etc.

-- Perform tooth extractions
+- Perform simple tooth extractions, while referring complex tooth extractions when needed

-- Use x-rays to determine oral health and proceed with treatment accordingly
+- Use X-rays to determine oral health and proceed with treatment accordingly

 - Devise a patient’s treatment plan in a methodical manner

-An Oral Surgeon
+An Oral and Maxillofacial Surgeon

 In addition to what a dentist can do, an oral surgeon will: